 Get Dads Reading

-HRH, The Duchess of Cornwall and James Patterson, launched the Get Dads Reading campaign with visit to a dads' reading group in the Royal Borough of Greenwich
+HRH, The Duchess of Cornwall and bestselling author, James Patterson, mark launch of campaign with visit to dads' reading group in the Royal Borough of Greenwich